larriant/thepheonixproject/openquestions.md

 72. How does it relate to subject-object dichotomy?
 73. What media could best spread meta-modern thinking?
 74. Does understanding the complexity of the universe also add to the complexity of the universe?
-**75. What criteria / values do we use to choose when to use modernism and when to use postmodernism?**
+75. **What criteria / values do we use to choose when to use modernism and when to use postmodernism?**
-**76. Same question but with ways of looking / ontologies?**
+76. **Same question but with ways of looking / ontologies?**